Meta descriptions are one of the most misunderstood non-issues in SEO.

 How Long Should a Meta Description Be For SEO?

-A good working standard is simple: write enough to describe the page well.
-If that is 110 characters, fine.
+A good working standard is simple: write a concise summary of the page.
+If that is 100 characters, fine.
 If it is 170, also fine.
 The real question is whether the text is helpful, not whether it lands inside an arbitrary range.

 What About CTR?

-CTR is influenced by many elements: title tag, description, brand familiarity, query intent, SERP features, and competing results.
+CTR is influenced by many elements: title tag, snippet, brand familiarity, query intent, SERP features, and competing results.

-If you don’t like the snippet Google displays, follow their guidelines and write a stronger meta description.
-However, keep in mind that for every unique query, a different snippet may be shown.
-In our experience, what Google shows is often a more relevant snippet than the over-optimized or generic blurbs written by site owners.
+Keep in mind that for every unique query, a different snippet may be shown.
+In our experience, what Google shows is often more relevant than the over-optimized or generic blurbs written by site owners.

-This post uses a meta description that is 400 characters long:
+This page intentionally uses a meta description that is around 400 characters long (our template’s max length):

 “Meta description length is not a ranking factor.
 Google does not rank pages based on description length, does not promise to use the meta description you write, and does not reward pages for fitting inside arbitrary plugin character counts.
 This page intentionally uses a meta description that is far too long by common SEO tool standards to demonstrate that point directly.
 This is not an SEO issue.”